itsLatifur/PLS_Final_Assignment/README.md

 ```bash
 ./parser
 ```
-When you run the file, after typing or pasting the input you must add a new line that contains only `~` and then click `Enter`
+Note: When you run the file, after typing or pasting the input you must add a new line that contains only `~` and then click `Enter`

 ---